-If you're considering the S-Class, then you should really be looking at the S 580e plug-in hybrid.
-Mercedes-Benz took what was already one of the best luxury sedans on the road and made it quicker, more efficient and (marginally) less expensive.
-The only catches: It's more expensive than its rivals, and it fails to look the part from the outside.
-It also prioritizes passenger space over cargo space almost to a fault.Read full review
+If you're considering the 2025 S-Class, consider the S 580e plug-in hybrid.
+Mercedes made one of today's best luxury sedans quicker, more efficient and even less expensive.
+But the S 580e still costs more than rivals, looks a bit sedate, and prioritizes interior space over cargo, almost to a fault.Read full review

 To paraphrase a comical oligarch with a tiny giraffe in an old TV commercial, "Opulence, the 2025 Mercedes-Benz S-Class has it."
 (Google "opulence, I has it" if you must know.)
 This grand sedan is a showcase for nearly every luxury, technology and performance innovation that Mercedes-Benz has concocted.
 Everything you touch inside is likely covered in leather, heated or bathed in disco-worthy ambient light.
 The screens are large and beautiful; the Burmester sound systems fit for a maestro.
 The plug-in hybrid powertrains either wow with their range or absurd power output.
 No matter which S-Class models you look at, opulence will be included.
 And we're not even mentioning the uber-opulent Mercedes-Maybach S 680 that we review separately.